sanaya-bhardwaj/Serverless-Resource-Configuration-Tuner/README.md

 **Serverless Architecture**: Leverages AWS Step Functions and AWS Lambda for a completely serverless implementation.

+# Configuration

+**Lambda Function Memory Sizes**: Customize the range of memory sizes to test.

+**Timeout Settings**: Adjust the timeout settings for the Lambda functions being tested.

+**Concurrency Levels**: Define the concurrency levels for more robust testing.

 # What results can be expected from Lambda Power Tuning?
 The state machine will generate a visualization of average cost and speed for each power configuration.